brykek/bold-idea-laptop-tracker/backend/README.md

 ## Future Enhancements
 Some enhancements that can improve the application at a later date:
-- Refactor to create RESTful APIs
+- Rename endpoints to resource centric names
 - Introduce models
+- Refactor application into separate folders (e.g., routes, middleware, etc.)

 ## Usage
 Once the application is running, you can access it at http://localhost:3001.
 From there, you can use the API endpoints to add, edit, or retrieve laptop data.